eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/page_software-operation-view.md

 each Data Provider and facilitated by an Operating Company.
 They run central and decentral services that allow them to discover each other, exchange information and contextualize it according to a standardized semantics.

-The APIS for digital twins are based on the specifications of the Asset Administration Shell (AAS) as defined in CX-0002.
+The APIs for digital twins are based on the specifications of the Asset Administration Shell (AAS) as defined in CX-0002.

+## Deployment

 | Service Name          | Description                                                                                                                                       | Reference Implementation                                                                                                                                                                                        | [Standardized in](https://catena-x.net/de/standard-library) |
 |-----------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------|